Schedule a Demo

 • Electronically stored information that remains in a cloud-based environment, owned by a 3rd party

-In today's era, where digital communications reigns supreme, these data sets are seamlessly stored, shared, and accessed through various software platforms, leaving us unable to escape the omnipresence of dynamic ESI.
+Today, where digital communications reigns supreme, these data sets are seamlessly stored, shared, and accessed through various software platforms.
+The omnipresence of dynamic ESI is inescapable.

 • Websites

-• Social Media Platforms (Facebook, Instagram, Twitter, LinkedIn)
+• Social media platforms (Facebook, Instagram, X, LinkedIn)

-• Enterprise Collaboration Tools (Slack, Teams, Workplace by Meta)
+• Enterprise collaboration tools (Slack, MS Teams, Workplace by Meta)

 Key Insights on How Organizations Manage Dynamic ESI

-During the webinar, the speakers made numerous references to a research report carried out in partnership between Pagefreezer and ACEDS.
-The analysis involved two focus groups of in-house legal professionals and law firm representatives, along with a subsequent survey, to gain insights into how organizations manage dynamic ESI in e-Discovery projects.
-The valuable findings were compiled into a report that sheds light on the challenges faced by the legal community.
+The research and analysis involved two focus groups of in-house legal professionals and law firm representatives, along with a subsequent survey, to gain insights into how organizations manage dynamic ESI for eDiscovery projects.

 1) There is a Major Shift in Communication Channels

-The pandemic accelerated the adoption of remote work and increased the reliance on online collaboration tools.
+The adoption of remote work and increased the reliance on online collaboration tools as accelerated.
 Applications like Slack and Microsoft Teams have become essential for informal communication within organizations, often replacing traditional email channels.
 This shift is forcing eDiscovery professionals to once again redefine what constitutes a document, or, taking it one step further:

 "It's time to leave behind the concepts of documents.
 We're no longer dealing with documents; we're dealing with extensions of systems [like OneDrive, MS Teams, Slack, Google Drive, SharePoint, etc.]." - Michael Simon